EGSnrc: software tool to model radiation transport

 Overview of the software

-NRC’s electron gamma shower (EGS) software tool can meet your specific requirements relating to modelling the passage of electrons and photons through matter.
+NRC’s electron gamma shower (EGS) software toolkit can meet your specific requirements relating to modelling the passage of electrons and photons through matter.
 EGSnrc relies on Monte Carlo, which is the most accurate method to model the transport of radiation.
 The included BEAMnrc software component can meet your requirements relating to modelling beams travelling through consecutive material components, ranging from a simple slab to the full treatment head of a radiotherapy linear particle accelerator (linac).

 EGSnrc is used to address a broad range of questions about the propagation of radiation in materials.
 It is particularly well-suited for medical physics purposes, such as the research and development of devices that allow medical professionals to detect radiation, image a patient’s anatomy using x-rays, or deliver a prescribed radiation dose to a tumour while sparing healthy tissue.
 But given its flexible, modular design and companion utilities, EGSnrc can also be used for a vast range of applications, including the simulation of research and industrial linac beams, x-ray emitters, radiation shielding, and more.

 NRC also trains Canadian and international physicists on use of the software.